getyourguide/extproc-go/README.md

 # extproc-go

-A Go framework for building [Envoy External Processor](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter).
+A Go library for building [Envoy External Processor](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter).

 > [!NOTE]
-> This is a work in progress and the API is subject to change.
+> This code is used in large scale production but is a work in progress and the API is subject to change.

 ## Example Usage

+The following is an example of a filter that sets the SameSite attribute to Lax on all cookies set in the response headers.
+The filter is implemented as a Go struct that implements the `ResponseHeaders` method of the [filter.Filter](filter/filter.go) interface.
+The `ResponseHeaders` method is called by the extproc-go library when the filter is invoked by Envoy.

 - [SameSiteLaxMode](./examples/filters/setcookie.go)